Relation between $f$-vectors and $d$-vectors in cluster algebras of finite type or rank 2: Introduction and main theorems

-We call the degree $n$ of a regular tree of cluster pattern the \emph{rank} of $\Acal$, and $\Fcal$ the \emph{ambient field} of $\Acal$.
-We also denote by $\mathcal{A}(B)$ a cluster algebra with the initial matrix $B$. \begin{example} We give an example of cluster algebras.
+The degree $n$ of the regular tree $\TT_n$ is called the \emph{rank} of $\Acal$, and $\Fcal$ is the \emph{ambient field} of $\Acal$.

+We also denote by $\mathcal{A}(\xx,\yy,B)$ a cluster algebra with the initial seed $(\xx,\yy,B)$. \begin{example} We give an example of cluster algebras.
+This example is based on \cite{fziv}*{Example 2.10} (but it is different from \cite{fziv} with respect to the way of labeling edges).
 Let $n=2$, and we consider a tree $\TT_2$ whose edges are labeled as follows:

-We set $B= $ as the initial exchange matrix at $t_0$.
+Let $B= $ be the initial exchange matrix at $t_0$.
 Then coefficients and cluster variables are given by Table 1.

 Therefore, we have

 \end{example}